|

 $29.95, DVD, color, 3 hours.

-Introduction To Gurdjieff's Fourth Way Volume 2: The Movement From Sex To Love
+| | Introduction To Gurdjieff's Fourth Way Volume 2: The Movement From Sex To Love By William Patrick Patterson

 William Patrick Patterson probes and explores: instinctual, emotional, formatory-mental love, conscious love, divine love, real relationship.
 Falling in and out love, bio-plasmic machines, false unity, sex as physical, emotional; conscious intimacy, passing beyond gender, exchange of vibration-substance, reciprocal maintenance.
 Eating and being eaten, futurizing, historizing, past living the present.
 Embodiment.
 Self-observation, self-listening, inner space.
 Origin of the Universe, its harmony and needed disharmony, being-Partkdolg-duty, conscience, esoteric religion.